Skip to main content

 Estimated Time - Each project card displays an estimated number of hours to complete that particular project.
 In general, more difficult projects involve more code and will take longer to complete.

-Project Overview and Description- Each project includes a description and brief overview of activities included.
+Project Overview and Description - Each project includes a description and brief overview of activities included.
+Clicking on the name of an activity will load a preview in the Code Editor.

 Assigning Projects to Your Course